Submit

 Flash

-Every issue includes a flash feature, which is a short-short piece of creative nonfiction, under 1,000 words.
+Every issue includes a flash feature, which is a short-short piece of creative nonfiction, 750 words or less.

 Submission Guidelines